recyclarr/recyclarr/CONTRIBUTING.md

 1. **For C# changes,** code must conform to the project's style.
 My day to day coding is done in Jetbrains Rider.
 If using that IDE, doing a simple [Code Cleanup] on modified source files should be enough.
 Make sure to select the "Recyclarr Cleanup" profile when you do the code cleanup.
-If you're using Visual Studio or some other editor, you are on your own.
+If you're using Visual Studio, I recommend the Resharper extension.
+For other editors, you are on your own.
 Formatting rules are stored in `src/.editorconfig` and `src/Recyclarr.sln.DotSettings`.

 [ideas]: https://github.com/recyclarr/recyclarr/discussions/categories/ideas
 [markdownlint]: https://github.com/DavidAnson/markdownlint